Transportation from the Venice Cruise Port

 stand near the port entrance.
 Travel time to the airport is 20 to 30 minutes,

 since the demand often exceeds the supply.
-If necessary, you can
+For more information, or to book a

 Water